Brown-University-Library/eaccpf-indexer/README.md

 ------------

-- Namespace declarations in the EAC, EAC-CPF document cause the XML parser to fail when transforming the document to Solr Input Document format.
+- Namespace declarations in the EAC, EAC-CPF document cause the XML parser to fail while transforming the document to Solr Input Document format.
-  We now load the XML input data as text, strip all namespace references in memory, and then convert the data to XML and execute the transform.
+  As a workaround, we now load the XML input data as text, strip all namespace references in memory, and then convert the data to XML and execute the transform.
   @see Transformer.py transformEACtoSID